vinodkd/halo/doc/UserGuide.md

 Note that there are a few differences:

 * You dont need to call out that they are digraphs.
 All halo graphs are directed graphs by default.
-* Halo graphs dont have names; instead they have aliases, which are similar to tags.
+* Halo graphs dont have names; instead they have aliases, which are similar to git tags.
 * Halo graphs dont need to have aliases at all, they can be anonymous.

 So the following graph is perfectly valid.